-The Brisbane boys from cabaret troupe Briefs Factory are planning a rally in London to support the legalisation of marriage equality in Australia.
+The Brisbane boys from cabaret troupe Briefs Factory plan a rally in London to support the legalisation of marriage equality in Australia.

-The London rally will take place on September 12 at the Underbelly Festival in London entertainment district South Bank, the day the Australian Bureau of Statistics will mail the first forms for this month’s same-sex marriage postal survey.
+The London rally will take place on September 12 at the Underbelly Festival in London entertainment district South Bank.
+On the same day, the Australian Bureau of Statistics will mail the first forms for this month’s same-sex marriage postal survey.
 The High Court will determine whether or not the survey will go ahead this afternoon.

-The Briefs performers want to stage the largest show of support for same-sex marriage in Australia that London has seen, inviting supportive locals and Aussie expats alike to “come together and celebrate equal love.”
+The Briefs performers want to stage the largest show of support for same-sex marriage in Australia that London has seen.
+They invited supportive locals and Aussie expats alike to “come together and celebrate equal love.”

 Briefs performer and rally organiser Thomas Worrell is currently unable to marry his long-term partner in Australia.

-“Being in a same-sex relationship, engaged and unable to marry while the entire country debates my rights is a complicated and difficult situation,” he said.
+“Being in a same-sex relationship, engaged and unable to marry while the entire country debates my rights is a complicated and difficult situation.

 “To add to that being on the other side of the world and feeling removed from it all is even more challenging.